erenakbay/Intelligent-Company-Information-Retrieval-System/tests/README.md

 - **Efficiency:** The system bypasses unnecessary external calls when a response is already cached or when input does not require refinement.
 - **Accuracy:** Refined responses, company name extraction, and query parsing are validated through carefully simulated scenarios.
 - **Resilience:** The system gracefully handles ambiguous queries and errors, providing clear instructions or fallback responses when necessary.

-By using realistic mock objects and controlled test cases, the suite verifies all critical paths�from text refinement through to data retrieval and user query processing�ensuring robust, user-friendly behavior in production.